bitcointranscripts/bitcointranscripts/adopting-bitcoin/2022/how-to-get-started-contributing-sustainably-to-bitcoin-core.md

 And then in a flick of a second, and all of a sudden people are talking to you differently and you're seen as established.
 It's very odd, and it's a bit surprising.
 Your grants renewed, and suddenly you're sort of an OG, or one of the most experienced remaining contributors on the project because people drop out and leave.
-The event that affected me personally the most on Bitcoin core was the lead maintainer Vladimir Vanderland.
+The event that affected me personally the most on Bitcoin Core was the lead maintainer Wladimir van der Laan.
 10 years he was lead maintainer.
-I haven't said this here but he was the reason I was inspired originally to work on Bitcoin core, because I really appreciated his maintainership style.
+I haven't said this here but he was the reason I was inspired originally to work on Bitcoin Core, because I really appreciated his maintainership style.
-In addition to being interested in Bitcoin, Vladimir followed me on Twitter maybe three or four years before I began working on Bitcoin Core.
+In addition to being interested in Bitcoin, Wladimir followed me on Twitter maybe three or four years before I began working on Bitcoin Core.
 And I listened to him, and read his tweets, and following how he treated people on Bitcoin Core, which he was lead maintainer of for so long, he was kind, he was humble, service-oriented, he was lifting people up, and I thought that he was just the kind of leader I wanted to work with.
 And I'm honestly very, very sad.
 It was time for him to step down he needed to for himself.